Neilketchum/A-Hotel-Webpage-/README.md

 # A-Hotel-Webpage-
-Build with only Html and CSS .Well Formatted and beautiu;
+Build with only Html and CSS .Well Formatted and beautiuful